vm-cmd/tgfs/README.md

   - host: The host of the WebDAV server listening on.
   - port: The port of the WebDAV server listening on.
   - path: The root path for the WebDAV server.
 For example, setting this value to /webdav makes the WebDAV link `http://[host]:[port]/webdav`.
+  - https:
+    - enabled: Whether to enable HTTPS for the WebDAV server.
+    - cert: Path to the SSL certificate file (.pem).
+    - key: Path to the SSL private key file (.pem).

+- manager
+  - host: The host of the manager server listening on.
+  - port: The port of the manager server listening on.
+  - path: The root path for the manager server.
+  - https:
+    - enabled: Whether to enable HTTPS for the manager server.
+    - cert: Path to the SSL certificate file (.pem).
+    - key: Path to the SSL private key file (.pem).
+  - bot: Configuration for the Telegram bot used by the manager.
+  - jwt: Configuration for JWT authentication.

 ## FAQ